torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 After checking the status, look for a line starting with 'bugs:': it will tell you where to find a subsystem specific bug tracker to file your issue.
 The example above does not have such a line.
-That is the case for most sections, as Linux kernel development is completely driven by mail.
+That is the case for most sections, as GNU/Linux kernel development is completely driven by mail.
 Very few subsystems use a bug tracker, and only some of those rely on bugzilla.kernel.org.

 In this and many other cases you thus have to look for lines starting with